Dominduchami/Nexus5XPkg/README.md

 ## Windows Notes

 Windows Boot Manager boots fine, however booting Windows is unsupported as of now.
 ACPI tables will have to be adapted to make it possible.
-It's worth noting also that builds higher than 19041.1 will not boot on the device.
-The hyp CVE that is used by Lumia950XLPkg to enable booting of newer versions was patched by Google (thanks to Gustave Monce for the information).

 ## Linux notes